 Victoria Plaza - total 185 units are currently offline due to a planned comprehensive modernization.
-It is anticipated that the property will begin re-occupancy in March 2022 and be fully occupied by September of 2022.
+As of the drafting of the MTW Plan, It is anticipated that the property will begin re-occupancy in March 2022 and be fully occupied by September of 2022.